RoggerFabri/mopidy-icesnap/README.md

 ## Mopidy with Icecast

 This setup streams music from a chosen source and stream it via an Icecast Server, making the stream accessible network wide or internet wide should you want to expose your server.
 Icecast doesn't synchronize the listeners/clients so, although this setup can be used to a multi-room scenario, it won't deliver the perfect setup.
-I use it to stream music for my private internet radio.
+A good use is to stream music for an internet radio.

 In this setup, Mopidy-Iris is controlled at: `http://<your-server-ip>:6681` and Icecast is streamed at: `http://<your-server-ip>:8001`.
 The Icecast container comes with a basic webpage with an audio player to play whatever Mopidy is streaming.
 See the `icecast/www` folder for details.